Go back

 Focus of Working Group

 The global social responsibility of universities requires their active engagement with global cooperation issues and challenges.
-The Coimbra Group aims at increasing such engagements to create an effective response to major cooperation challenges and a fruitful relation with the main global partnership and development agencies, in primis the EU.
-The academic world plays an important role as promoter of a broad and solid approach to global cooperation, based on the issues of capacity building, the promotion of a global citizenship education and the implementation of a participative approach to research and for global partnerships.
-The activities of the Working Group Global Partnerships align with global and European policies in the sense that they refer to actual challenges in global partnerships, especially concerning the SDGs and their implementation in development, education, and migration.
+The Coimbra Group aims at increasing such engagements to create an effective response to major cooperation challenges and a fruitful relation with the main global partnership and development agencies, in primis the European Union (EU).

-Priorities for 2023 – 2026
+Priorities for 2024 – 2026

-• Investigation on the role of universities as agents of global cooperation at the country or regional level, including the co-designing of experiences of higher education fostering ownership and human and institutional capacity building.
+• Investigation on the role of universities as agents of global cooperation at the country or regional level, including the co-designing of experiences of higher education fostering ownership and human and institutional capacity strengthening.

 Recent highlights